Set yourself up for success

 Scholarship source: External

 Chevening Scholarships is the UK government's international awards scheme aimed at developing global leaders.
 Funded by the Foreign and Commonwealth Office (FCO) and partner organisations, Chevening offers two types of awards – Chevening Scholarships and Chevening Fellowships – the recipients of which are personally selected by British Embassies and High Commissions throughout the world.
-The deadline for Chevening in most countries is 7 November 2023.
+The deadline for Chevening in most countries is early November.

 Read about Esther Soma's journey to the MPP as a Chevening Scholar